 I have, to an extent, framed postmodernism-poststructuralism as a non-racist aspect of contemporary thought , in contrast with modernism & the "structure" of the world-imperial epoch.
 So do we seek to end modernism, and begin (to invoke another post-) postracism?
 To reframe the title question here, how does or could this postracism coincide with postmodernism?
 The thorniest question is at the beginning, how would we end the modern age or modernist logic?
 Francis Fukuyama has already proclaimed The End of History, and not for the better, I don't think: It's basically an end to possibility, the proclamation of the best of all possible worlds.
 Taken from the (post)colonial perspective, this is clearly absurd.
 Lyotard talks of the "incredulity toward meta-narratives," which appears to me to be a bit of quicksand: Whether it makes ethics impossible or not, there always seems to be another meta-narrative or meta-meta-narrative ready to go.
 If history itself is a religion, declaring its end may be merciful, but there are still lives to be lived.[70,71] This is my most direct answer yet to the title question: If history has ended, if there are no more significant decisions to be made, then many people have never had a say.
 Moreover, if time is spatialized under globalization, then history does not & cannot end in the same way everywhere.
 The answer is not to seek an end to all narratives, but an end to some narratives.
 If we in the West have really asked all the questions there are for us, then maybe it's time to get out of the way.
 Or maybe it's time to actually listen.
 Can the modernist project really be ended?
 Perhaps by sheer numbers in opposition; perhaps by catastrophe.
 If nothing else, the phenomenon of postmodernism — by which I mean its public contour more than its own logic — projects a new fatalism , postmodernism & all the other proliferating post-s: People seem to believe that something is or must be ending.[77,78] What that is exactly still seems open to negotiation.

 If colonial time is outside of history, then the idea of ending history ends nothing about colonial time.
 We're told it is or was "behind."
 So in a postmodern conception, does it now catch up , or become a different time?
 How?
-In the realm of philosophy or theory, this can be a strange question, yet it's one that much of Western postmodern discussion seems to ask only by assumption.
+In the realm of philosophy or theory, this can be a strange question, and it's one that much of Western postmodern discussion seems to ask only by assumption.
 For example, Deleuze can embark on a serious discussion of what was special about the Greeks such that they invented philosophy.
 (Beyond the word itself, of course they did not.)
 So if people elsewhere in the world are interested in philosophy or theory, does that mean Western intellectual production?
 Reset their clocks, and take up a time stream beginning with Western postcolonial thought, and so postmodernism?
 If the postmodern is post-system, what of other cultures having their turn at system building?
 This is where the post- logic of postmodern is most racist : The implication that earlier ideas from the colonized (broadly speaking) have also run their course.
 The idea that everyone must start over is a reinscription of imperialism.
 If colonial time is a different time, much hasn't happened there (yet?), but also, much else has already happened.
 What then of other world philosophies or theories?
 For postmodernism to deny them would be racist indeed, and indeed current theory remains highly Western.
 But not quite: Other ideas do appear, often unattributed, or presented in some kind of reductionist way.
 I am baffled by some of the things I read: Gayatri Spivak presenting ideas from the Sanskrit Grammarians , without mentioning Sanskrit or the Grammarians; Homi Bhabha referring to dualism via Mani ; even Brian Massumi and his series out of MIT advancing a Buddhist phenomenology without mentioning Buddhism.
 What does this mean?
 Is it possible the authors aren't aware of these histories?
 In at least some cases, that seems utterly impossible to me.
 Is it a matter of communicating to the Western reader?
 But then, what is being communicated?
 Possible insights are being left behind in not communicating the contexts of these ideas.
 Even more strangely, prior to the postcolonial age, these ideas had begun to appear already: There is Nietzsche & Zarathustra (albeit highly refracted in that case), Hermann Hesse & Siddhartha, for instance.
 That I'm citing German scholarship cannot be coincidence, between having only limited colonies & then the shattering effects of WWII sending it into disrepute.
 This is still the more available material, though!
 What about China?
 What about Indonesia?
 This discussion only touches on one level of racism or prejudice ; there is also the prejudice for textual production or particular forms of argument, etc. Other world traditions are no less "philosophical" for not having been written, but postmodernism has focused on the text.
 Perhaps that can change.

 The postmodern is always after: The word presents a doubled temporality.
 Although the post- can be taken oppositionally, it often falls back onto time & periodization.
 Poststructuralism is literally after structuralism, postcolonialism after colonies, etc. The postmodern can simply become another modern age, if it's not oppositional, but why is this opposition articulated as a temporal doubling?
 Colonial time not only provides a framework for that question, its multi-temporality shatters any essentialist post-.
 The oppositional post- of postmodern questions (and even raises) the notion of time (or progress, see ) as coincident with merit, and also asks what is beyond now.
 To return to the reframing in Paragraph 7, relating postmodernism to postracism, that relationship can be mediated not only by postcolonialism, but by posthumanism.
 Just as modernism seeks to augment the project of modernity, by incorporating more and more, and in the intent of some critics, make it more just, humanism seeks to augment the (white male, etc.) liberal subject to make it more just.
 Augmentation retains a center, and these augmentations have retained their centers: Inclusion means beginning from the way things have been.
 By this logic, racial hierarchy, based on temporal priority, can never end; hence the posthuman, and sweeping aside the liberal subject.
 Then, perhaps, there is no race, and racism becomes impossible.
 If the postmodern is always after, though, a natural skepticism presents itself: Does not relinquishing the modern project ask to stop fighting racism?
 This is the basic illogic of postmodernism.
 Even as these correspondences present possibilities, that illogic cannot be swept aside.
 Sometimes postmodernism defines itself as having no after , in an incredible display of vanity: It's the Eurocentric vanity that displays its racist shadow.
 Likely modernist & postmodernist logics will be found in ever more diverse combinations , reflecting the huge diversity of experience of the modernist project itself.
 This continues to imply differing times.
 What (where) thens?